RV Campsite Fit: 7 Tips to Find the Perfect Spot for Your RV

 Small RVs (Class B Vans and Mini Trailers – under 25 feet)

-Pro Tip: Search “length limit” before booking national park sites — some restrict vehicles to 27 feet or less.
+Pro Tip: Search the phrase “length limit” + campground name before you book national park sites — many restrict rigs to 27 feet or less, and some measure vehicle + trailer combined.

 Seasonal Camping Considerations

-The time of year you travel can change everything—from how you choose a site to the gear you’ll need to stay comfortable.
-Whether it’s frozen hookups in January or blazing heat in July, here’s what to know before you book.
+The time of year you travel can change everything—from comfort to campground availability to the gear you’ll need on hand.
+Whether you’re braving frozen hookups in January or baking under a July sun, knowing what to expect in each season helps you choose the right site and stay comfortable the entire trip.

 Winter Camping